 Knowledge about the brain has grown rapidly in the last decade.
 Myths about conditions have been exploded.
 Neurodiverse conditions ARE NOT merely bad behavior and the result of bad parenting and teaching.
 Judy Singer coined the term “Neurodiversity” in 1999.

 Inspired by the work of Mary Colly

-Singer views human beings as neuro-diverse.
-Differences in the way their brains are “wired” inter-act with other cultural and genetic differences.
-The complex and cumulative inter-actions between all these factors affect the way people think, learn and understand the world and inter-act in the family and wider social contexts.
+Singer views human beings as neurodiverse with differences in the way their brains are “wired”, inter-acting with other cultural and genetic differences.
+The complex and cumulative inter-actions between all these factors affect the way people think, learn and understand the world and inter-act with it, in the family and wider social contexts.

 The population as a whole is incredibally neuro-diverse but some people have a combination of differences that may make them exceptionally gifted and creative in some areas but present challenges for them in everyday tasks of life and learning.
 Where specific differences create an identifiable group of challenging symptoms, they have been given labels – Autism, Aspergers, ADHD, Bipolar syndrome, Dyslexia, Dyspraxia amongst others.
 Often other conditons, such as depression or anxiety are present, caused by the way in which people have been treated or mis-diagnosed.
 In some cases, the conditions are associated with addictions where untreated people seek to medicate themselves in order to cope with life.
 However, just because someone has difficulty with, say, words or memory it does not mean they have difficulties in other areas, say maths or co-ordination.
 This is why NeuroKnowHow never make assumptions about the needs of different students, each with their unique abilities and needs.